elaforge/karya/doc/derivation.md

 is not true in track titles though!
 They just have the transformer part of the pipeline, since the track itself is the generator.

-Details on the syntax are in in 'Derive.Parse' and 'Derive.BaseTypes.Val'.
+Details on the syntax are in in 'Derive.Parse' and 'Derive.DeriveT.Val'.

 There are a couple of hacks in the syntax to make scores look nicer: